ZioYuri78/twl/README.md

 TWLGetUsers(NULL, "ZioYuri78", &user_info_data);
 ```

-An important concept of this library is that **almost every TWL function that get a buffer
+An important concept of this library is that **almost every TWL function that get a pointer
 as a parameter will allocate the memory for you**, in this case the call to TWLGetUsers
 will allocate the memory block and will assign it to the user_info_data pointer.